-Under our amended and restated certificate of incorporation we are authorized to issue up to 250,000,000 shares of common stock and 10,000,000 shares of preferred stock, \$0.0001 par value per share, of which 9,578 shares have been designated Series A preferred stock, or the Series A Preferred Stock, 1,576 shares have been designated as Series B-1 preferred stock, or the Series B-1 Preferred Stock, and 31,480 shares have been designated as Series B-2 preferred stock, or the Series B-2 Preferred Stock (and together with the Series B-1 Preferred Stock, the Series B Preferred Stock).
-As of March 10, 2021, we had outstanding (i) 28,376,321 shares of common stock, and (ii) no shares of Series B-2 Preferred Stock.
+Under our amended and restated certificate of incorporation we are authorized to issue up to 250,000,000 shares of common stock and 10,000,000 shares of preferred stock, \$0.0001 par value per share, all of which are currently undesignated.
 Our board of directors may establish the rights and preferences of the undesignated preferred stock from time to time.